smopen/sigcpp/_posts/2020-06-08-return-value-optimization.md

        [Section 2](#2) for the "Without URVO" scenario?

     3. With copy elision disabled, set the compiler to use C++17 and compare the result with the result from C++14.
-What confirmation does the comparision provide?
+What confirmation does the comparison provide?

 2. Answer the following questions in relation to [this program](https://godbolt.org/z/knnn46) prepared to verify copy elision in C++98 using GCC 4.6.4: